HeatherKolinskyBSU/RuleBasedAIresearch/README.md

-# RuleBasedAIresearch
+# Assessment 1 - Rule-Based AI Scientific Research - Solutions
-Both rule-based AI algorithms for Assessment 1 of the AI Module.
+Contained here are both of the algorithms mentioned in the paper submitted for this assignment.